In today’s competitive world, the key to success in any business relies on client satisfaction.

 Q5) What is the employee full and final settlement policy?

-According to the Payments of Wages Act, “if an employee has been – (i) terminated or discharged form service; or (ii) resigned from the organization or has been employed if the company has been closed all the related salary settlements has to be paid.
+According to the Payments of Wages Act, “if an employee has been – (i) terminated or discharged from service; or (ii) resigned from the organization or has been employed if the company has been closed all the related salary settlements has to be paid.